The Smarter Way to Get Customer Reviews

 Asking every customer for a public review is a bad strategy because it creates a high risk, all or nothing scenario that can amplify negative feedback from unhappy customers and feel like a chore for happy ones.

-When you directly ask for a review, you create a binary situation.
-For an unhappy customer, you have just handed them a microphone on a public stage.
 This is especially risky due to loss aversion bias, where the frustration from a negative experience is a much stronger motivator than the pleasure from a positive one.
 Without a private outlet, their only option is to warn others publicly.
-A single bad review can be powerful, as studies show 94% of consumers have been convinced to avoid a business because of one.

-What is a feedback-first funnel?
+What is feedback-first?

-This system is designed to be a controlled, strategic process rather than a roll of the dice.
 It feels collaborative to the customer, signaling that you care about their specific experience and are open to improvement, regardless of their sentiment.

-Step 1: Ask for Private Feedback.
-After a service is complete, a request asks the customer for a simple internal rating, such as "How did we do?
-Please rate your experience from 1-5 stars."
+After a service is complete, a request asks the customer for a simple internal rating, such as "How did we do?” or “Would you recommend us to a friend or colleague?”

-Step 2: Segment the Response.
+Step 2: The Response.

 What are the main benefits of a feedback-first approach?